selinon/selinon/docs.source/internals.rst

 As dispatcher is a task as any other, sub-flows are handled by scheduling dispatcher task that handles given sub-flow.
 So if you have two flows `flow1` and `flow2`, and you run `flow2` as a sub-flow in `flow1` flow, dispatcher in `flow1` will schedule dispatcher task handling `flow2` as a task that is a node in the task dependency graph you provided in the YAML configuration file.

 Each dispatcher reports information about finished and failed nodes as a JSON that is stored in the result backend.
 There are tracked only nodes that are run in the given flow.
-Any sub-flow related information needs to be computed when requested (such as ``propagate_finished``).
+Any sub-flow related information needs to be computed when requested (such as ``propagate_finished``, see :ref:`YAML configuration <yaml>`).

 Failure handling
 ################